-The principles section of this policy have been developed to help guide decisions about the kinds of activities the ICGP undertakes and/or recognises for purposes of external CPD.
-It is also written to reflect ICGP relationships with other parties, with the objective of ensuring the integrity and good reputation of the ICGP.
+The principles section of this policy have been developed to help guide decisions about the type of activities the ICGP undertakes and/or recognises as external CPD and for research purposes.
+The principles also reflect ICGP relationships with other parties, with the objective of ensuring the integrity and good reputation of the ICGP.